jeremyckahn/shifty/doc/shifty.interpolate.md

 For historical reference, this extension was made in response to [Issue 3](https://github.com/jeremyckahn/shifty/issues/3), proposed by [@joelambert](https://github.com/joelambert).

 The are actually two versions of the `interpolate` method:  Static and instance.
-The static version can be accessed publicly via `Tweenable.util.interpolate`.
+The static version can be accessed publicly via `Tweenable.interpolate`.
 The instance version of `interpolated` is available as a method of all `Tweenable` instances.
 They are pretty much the same, slight differences are documented below.

-##Tweenable.util.interpolate##
+##Tweenable.interpolate##

 ````javascript
 /**